 Part four is another conversation with the patient to determine the best form and level of magnification for that particular person's task requirements.

 It usually takes two to four weeks for specialized reading glasses or telescopic glasses to be fabricated.
 Arrangements can be made to have them sooner in some circumstances.
 If a person has a special event happening and needs the glasses, the lab can usually expedite the order.

 Yes, vitamins can help.
 There is a large and growing body of evidence that an eye-specific vitamin can slow the progression of macular degeneration.
-In 2001, the National Eye Institute published their findings from the Age-Related Eye Disease Study, or AREDS I. This study showed that by taking vitamins A, C, E and zinc the deterioration of the macula can be slowed.
+In 2001, the National Eye Institute published their findings from the Age-Related Eye Disease Study, or AREDS I. This study showed that by taking vitamins A, C, E, and zinc the deterioration of the macula can be slowed.
 Since that time, researchers have identified other nutrients that play a role in preventing vision loss and possibly improving visual function, such as lutein, zeaxanthin and omega 3 fatty acids from fish oil.
-Taking an eye-specific vitamin that contains all of the vitamins and nutrients you needs, in the amounts necessary to reach therapeutic levels for your macular can be difficult.
-At Low Vision Northwest, we have done the research into different products and will be happy to discuss our recommendations with you.
+Taking an eye-specific vitamin that contains all of the vitamins and nutrients you need, in the amounts necessary to reach therapeutic levels for your macular can be difficult.
+At Optical Images, serving Seattle WA, we have done the research into different products and will be happy to discuss our recommendations with you.
 Your macular health is our priority.

 During the evaluation, the patient will use actual low vision telescope, microscope and prismatic glasses on the tasks desired.
 The doctor and the patient will see that they work BEFORE they are ordered.
 This will be done again when the patient picks up the glasses.
 We never order glasses until the patient knows that they work.